alesky78/AutoMouse/README.md

 Auto Mouse Mover Software Utility allows you to move the mouse automatically which prevents your computer from logging off.

 this software is implemented by java and can be used by command line or by swing application, it is up to the user to choose the preferred interface

-the automouse move the mouse in a loop +1px north/east and -1px south/west in the way to keep the pointer to the same position
+the automouse allow the user to configure:
+ - the amount of pixel that the mouse must move
-the time when each iteration is performed can be configured
+ - the time when each mouse moveiteration is performed

 ### How to build